Apexst77/Tauri-python-editor/README.md

 - If you experience issues with Pyright resolution, double-check the `venvPath` and ensure Pyright can access it.
 - The Python version configured for **Pyright** is **3.12.9** (used for static type analysis, not for installation/runtime).
 - For debugging, only **port 1430** is allowed on the host.
 Ensure any debug-related tools or connections use this port.
+- This project is configured primarily for **Windows**.
+  To adapt it for other platforms, refer to the `server/` directory for platform-specific adjustments.

 ---

 ## ⚠️ Warning: Hot Reload and Unexpected Shutdown